Michigan Auto Accidents

 Priority of Insurance & the Michigan Assigned Claims Plan (MACP)

-Michigan’s priority rules determine which insurer must pay, regardless of vehicle ownership.
+Michigan’s priority rules determine which no-fault insurer must pay.
 The hierarchy is governed by MCL 500.3114 and MCL 500.3115.
 In general:

 • Your own auto insurer is first in priority.